Estonian Parliament adopts an omnibus bill on renewable energy

 In addition to modifications regarding financial reporting and audit obligations it is important to point out the following amendments:

-• In addition, according to forthcoming section § 87of the Electricity Market Act, it is prohibited to change the technology used for power generation after providing the chosen technology in the application for grid connection.
-In case the producing installation subject to grid connection is changed from a construction work with insignificant spatial impact to a construction work with significant impact, such case is considered as a change of technology in the meaning of the forthcoming section § 87of the Electricity Market Act.
+- In addition, according to forthcoming section § 871 of the Electricity Market Act, it is prohibited to change the technology used for power generation after providing the chosen technology in the application for grid connection.
+In case the producing installation subject to grid connection is changed from a construction work with insignificant spatial impact to a construction work with significant impact, such case is considered as a change of technology in the meaning of the forthcoming section § 871 of the Electricity Market Act.
 The draft act does not provide consequences to previously mentioned conduct.

 Changes to rules on spatial planning and building